7 Ways B2B Companies Can Use Thought Leadership to Overcome Their COVID-19 Challenges

 With software like Absorb or Mindflash, creating a virtual training program with an LMS has never been easier or more customizable.
 If you know the curriculum in which you want to develop, these programs will help you cross the finish line.

 Remember, teaching is leading.
-And every industry, especially those hit hardest by the Coronavirus, needs to learn or thing or two as the pandemic extends.
+And every industry, especially those hit hardest by the Coronavirus, needs to learn a thing or two as the pandemic extends.

 7. Learn Something New and Document the Journey